 If tolerance is not an option, place loose straw or grass in front of the opening to the den, place items with a strong human scent (i.e. dirty sock or old sneakers) at least two feet from the entrance to the den and not blocking the entrance to the den, or turn a flashlight and/or radio on near the entrance to the den.
 Make sure to turn the radio and flashlight off at regular intervals so that the mother can feel safe re-entering the den to retrieve her young.
 The mother should move out in a day or so, depending how long it takes her to locate a new den.

 If these harassment techniques do not work, try using commercially available repellants to encourage the skunks to move on.

 As a last resort, in a well ventilated area, pour a small amount of ammonia on a rag and place the rag in a plastic bag.
 Place the bag at least 2 feet from the entrance to the den and to the side of the entrance.
 Do not put the rag closer than two feet from the entrance and do not put it directly in front of the entrance, as the ammonia fumes could injure any young who may be present and could deter the mother from re-entering the den to remove her young.

 Once it is certain that there are no young present, install a one-way door over the entrance to the den.
 This will allow skunks to leave through the door but will prevent them from re-entering through it.

 After a week, when it is certain that all animals have left the den, seal up the entry hole with construction materials to prevent other animals from moving in and taking advantage of the available good habitat.

 If a skunk is caught in a window well, carefully and quietly place a rough board in the well so the animal can climb out.
 Skunks are not good climbers and need something to grip onto.
-After the skunks has climbed out of the window well install a window well cover to prevent other wildlife from becoming trapped in the window well.
+After the skunk has climbed out of the window well, install a window well cover to prevent other wildlife from becoming trapped.